terra-money/docs/docs/develop/module-specifications/spec-market.md

 10. The `swap` event is emitted to publicize the swap and record the spread fee.

-:::{note} If a trader's `Account` has insufficient balance to execute the swap, the swap transaction will fails.
+:::{note} If a trader's `Account` has insufficient balance to execute a swap, the transaction will fail.
 :::